gjlondon/definitive_guide_to_django_deployment/README.md

 container where both fabric and the AWS CLI will read them.
 We recommend using an [AMI](#gloss_ami) for a "free-tier" eligible Ubuntu 12.04 LTS image.

 **We're also going to create a settings file that contains all the configuration for our actual app.**

     echo '{}' > deploy/settings.json
     chmod 600 deploy/settings.json

+**Now it's time for Docker**.
+Follow one of the [guides for installing Docker](https://docs.docker.com/installation/#installation) and its pre-requisites on your development machine.

+Docker runs a "container", i.e. a lightweight virtual machine running (in this case) Ubuntu in an isolated environment on your development machine.
+So we can safely install all the tools we need for this guide inside the container without needing to worry about gumming up your development machine (or other things on your machine causing incompatibilities with these tools.)

+If you're on OSX then as of this writing the two ways to start a Docker container are using Boot2Docker or Kitematic.
+For either of those, you'll need to open the app inside your Applications folder.
+This will start (or give you the opportunity to start) the VM that Docker uses to create its container VM's.
+It may also push you into a new terminal, so be sure to

+    cd <YOUR GUIDE DIRECTORY>

+...if you're not already there.

 Now we can build and run the container for our deploy tools: